benvillalobos/msbuildism/the-packaging-project/README.md

-# What Is A Packaging Project?
+# Creating A Packaging Project
+So what is a packaging project anyway?
+In short:

-__"The project that packages multiple build outputs into a *.nupkg"__
+_"A **separate** project that wrangles together multiple build outputs into a single NuGet package"_

-This is about creating **a separate project** that wrangles together separate build outputs all in one place.
+#### Why would I want a packaging project?
+Builds can get **very** complicated **very** quickly, and it can prove useful to separate out as much build logic as possible.
+This means simpler project files for your repo in the long run.

 ### To Recreate This Tutorial To Follow Along
 If you're interested in following along, run the following commands to recreate this setup.